dhowe/dialogic/README.md

 ```

-Writers may also specify probability weightings for various choices, as well as favoring choices that have not been recently selected.
+Writers may also specify weightings for various choices, as well as favoring choices that have not been recently selected.
 Another example, demonstrating nested OR constructions:

 ````
 SAY I'm (very | super | really) glad to ((meet | know) you | learn about you).